Food on The Edge 2019: identity, migration, and food as diplomacy

 Shinobu Namae of L’Effervescence, Tokyo, kicked off with some interesting insights into the international influence on Japanese cuisine, “1,200 years of a meatless diet in Japan was influenced by the politics at the time, while meat was introduced to build stronger soldiers like Western counterparts.”

-Chefs Rachel and Darina Allen of Ballymaloe Cookery School, Cork, Ireland, discussed about ‘Irish Food: Past, Present and our Vision for the Future’, Darina Allen asserting, “The future of Irish food is through looking to the learnings of the past”.
+Chefs Rachel and Darina Allen of Ballymaloe Cookery School, Cork, Ireland, spoke About, ‘Irish Food: Past, Present and our Vision for the Future’, Darina Allen asserting, “The future of Irish food is through looking to the learnings of the past”.

-In ‘Fish Unknown - Diversifying Your Plate’ on sustainability in the fishing industry, Guy Owen believes in varying your choice of fish, starting with the fishmonger.
+In ‘Fish Unknown -Diversifying Your Plate’ on sustainability in the fishing industry, Guy Owen believes in diversifying the selection of fish on your plate starting with the fishmonger.
 Josh Niland, of Saint Peter Restaurant, Australia, supports this thinking in his talk ‘Beyond The Fillet’.

 Celebrity chef, Alex Atala of D.O.M., São Paulo, Brazil, wrapped up the first day with his talk on ‘Knowledge, Eating, Cooking, Producing and Nature’, “If cooking is a political act, I am an activist.
 We can create the change.
 We eat at least three times a day, we can act at least three times a day” he said.
 On the second day, Ben Shewry of Attica, Australia, shared his Food Story, ‘Shut Up and Listen’: “Food can be the thing that changes the mainstream” he said.